hackle/blog-rust/raw/cdd-grandfather-paradox.md

 // { mother: { name: 'mother' }, name: 'Child of father and mother' }
 ```

 See, the time traveller's father is gone alright, but the traveller lives on.
+One can freely change the past without affecting the present.
+There is no paradox at all!

 You would have figured out what I was trying to say here: I am being sarcastic.
 With mutation, we cannot model the famous "grandfather paradox".
 In-place update could not reflect cause and effect as the paradox requires.